hansthieryt/BattExpDataAna-UT/DA_Function/DA04_Function_SOH_README.md

 # `DA04_Function_SOH.py`

-This function is part of the **Direct Plotting Module** in the **Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)** repository.
+This function is part of the **Data Processing & Plotting Module** in the **Battery Experiment Data Analysis - University of Twente (BattExpDataAna-UT)** repository.
 It is responsible for calculating and plotting **State of Health (SOH)** over battery cycles, providing insights into the health of the battery during its usage.

 ---